virgesmith/neworder/docs/api.md

 ```

-Constructs a model object from a timeline and a seeder function
+Constructs a model object from a linear timeline and a seeder function, providing equally spaced timesteps

 ```python